Sum rule for a Schiff-like dipole moment: Abstract

 \section{Abstract}

 The energy-weighted sum rule for an electric dipole transition operator of a Schiff type differs from the Thomas-Reiche-Kuhn sum rule by several corrective terms which depend on the number of system components, ${\cal N}$.
-The deviations are evaluated by two distinct approaches.
-One of them is based on the charge density expansion around an uniform distribution and provides an analytical ${\cal N}$ dependence for the sum rule while, the other one hinges of the RPA approach and yields compact expressions for corrections as function of the RPA amplitudes.
-Although the formalism might be considered for any many body system, we applied it for illustration, to the case of $Na$ clusters.
+For illustration the formalism was applied to the case of $Na$ clusters.
 One concludes that the RPA results for $Na$ clusters obey the modified TRK sum rule.

 \narrowtext